ShadowySupercode/gitrepublic/GPRS-1.md

 # GitRepublic Protocol Specification 1: Signed and Versioned Third-Party Objects

 This specification defines a protocol by which Nostr events may be used to authenticate third-party objects, which may be versioned.
 With Nostr, the cryptographic identity afforded by an npub/nsec keypair can be used to attest to the authenticity of an object outside of the Nostr network.
 Thus, the level of trust a user gives to a specific npub may be assigned to third-party objects that npub is willing to attest to.
-Such objects may include, but certainly are not limited to, Git commits, files, and images.
+Such objects may include, but certainly are not limited to, Git commits, documents, and images.

 ## Kind `32000`: Simple Third-Party Object